 It might happen with a fellow tourist, or you meet someone local to your resort and realise you have more in common than you could have imagined.
 It’s an unconventional way to meet, but sometimes, you can just know.

-Unfortunately, most of the stories you hear about people falling love abroad have a tendency to be bad ones (see all the comments on this post about love cheats in the Gambia).
+Unfortunately, most of the stories you hear about people falling love abroad have a tendency to be this post about love cheats in the Gambia).
 They’re the stories about vulnerable people – predominantly women – who go on holiday and fall in love with a man that they then realise is not all that he seems.
 When this is the impression that society has of this kind of relationship, it can feel you and your new partner have an uphill battle to be taken seriously.

 Of course, it would be remiss to discuss this without mentioning the fact that… the bad things do happen.
 You may think yourself immune, but none of the people duped by overseas lovers knew they were signing up for something troubling at the time of doing so.
 They all thought they were in love too; they met someone, fell in love, expected great things, planned a future of happiness and blissful Valentine’s Days with ‘the one’, maybe even planned a wedding and obtained a spouse visa with the intention of building a life together.